scalameta/mdoc/website/blog/2018-12-30-introduction.md

 changed between two source files.
 Instead of comparing textual lines, mdoc compares tokens.

-As long as the instrumented code such as `$doc.startStatement()` doesn't contain type errors, error messages reported by the compiler should translate to positions in the original markdown source.
+As long as instrumented sections like `$doc.startStatement()` don't contain type errors, error messages reported by the compiler should translate to positions in the original markdown source.

 ## Evaluation